 fs-blog-product-designer-interview-questions-og

-Insights · 5 min read
+Insights · 10 min read

-8 product design Interview questions to ask (or answer)
+8 product design interview questions to ask (or answer)

 And with more transactions being conducted digitally, many savvy companies are hiring product and UX designers to help build better digital experiences.
+If you’re preparing for your next job interview as a product designer, understanding what employers are looking for can give you a significant advantage.

 This means that product designers are in high demand, and they have plenty of options.
 For those doing the hiring, ensuring long-term employee satisfaction and retention starts with choosing the designer who’s the best fit for the job.
+A well-structured interview process is essential for selecting the right candidate and avoiding hiring bias.

 Here are eight product designer interview questions to ask to gain a meaningful understanding of your candidates.